agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/for-loop/lesson.md

 };
 ```

-To iterate over the characters in a string, use `Text.toIter()` method from the
+To iterate over the characters in a string, use the `Text.toIter()` method from the
 [Text](https://internetcomputer.org/docs/current/motoko/main/base/Text#function-toiter) module:

 ```motoko